aalekseev/10-steps-security-pycon-ee-2020/slides/09-tools.md

 For example Django comes with a lot of tools out of the box, you as a developer just need to be avare of them and use accordingly.

 Here are some examples that I found mentioned on the internet.
 To be honest, I did not knew about half of them, and only during research phase found out about them.
-And some of the utility functions are not metioned in the official documentation, but since Django is opensource you can and should look into source code and see what useful helper functions Django can provide you.
+Some of the utility functions are not metioned in the official documentation, but since Django is opensource you can and should look into source code and see what useful helper functions Django can provide you.

 One of the interesting tools is constant time comapre.
 It is related to the side-channel attacks.
 This is a type of attack that is based on measuring how much time each computation (in this case comparing two strings) will take.

-**NEXT**: Now when we looked into built-in tools, lets see what extra tools that might be harder to install in some workspaces but definately will make our lives easier.
+Now when we looked into built-in tools, lets see what extra tools that might be harder to install in some workspaces but definately will make our lives easier.
 -->